Methods of detecting exoplanets: Data Reduction Techniques

-Specral Differential Imaging (SDI) performs an analygous procedure, but for radial changes in brightness (as a function of spectra or wavelength) instead of angular changes.
+Specral Differential Imaging (SDI) performs an analogous procedure, but for radial changes in brightness (as a function of spectra or wavelength) instead of angular changes.

 Combinations of the two are possible (ASDI, SADI, or Combined Differential Imaging "CODI").

 Polarimetry

 Light given off by a star is un-polarized, i.e. the direction of oscillation of the light wave is random.
 However, when the light is reflected off the atmosphere of a planet, the light waves interact with the molecules in the atmosphere and become polarized.

 By analyzing the polarization in the combined light of the planet and star (about one part in a million), these measurements can in principle be made with very high sensitivity, as polarimetry is not limited by the stability of the Earth's atmosphere.
 Another main advantage is that polarimetry allows for determination of the composition of the planet's atmosphere.
 The main disadvantage is that it will not be able to detect planets without atmospheres.
 Larger planets and planets with higher albedo are easier to detect through polarimetry, as they reflect more light.